-HIGHLIGHTS OF PRESCRIBING INFORMATION

-These highlights do not include all the information needed to use DEXTENZA safely and effectively.
+HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use DEXTENZA safely and effectively.
 See full prescribing information for DEXTENZA.

-DEXTENZA® (dexamethasone ophthalmic insert) 0.4 mg, for intracanalicular use Initial U.S. Approval: 1958

------INDICATIONS AND USAGE-----

-DEXTENZA® is a corticosteroid indicated for the treatment of ocular pain following ophthalmic surgery (1).

------DOSAGE AND ADMINISTRATION-----

-DEXTENZA is an ophthalmic insert that is inserted in the lower lacrimal punctum and into the canaliculus.
-A single DEXTENZA releases a 0.4 mg dose of dexamethasone for up to 30 days following insertion (2).
+DEXTENZA® (dexamethasone ophthalmic insert) 0.4 mg, for intracanalicular use Initial U.S. Approval: 1958 -----RECENT MAJOR CHANGES-----Indications and Usage (1) 06/2019 -----INDICATIONS AND USAGE-----DEXTENZA® is a corticosteroid indicated for the treatment of ocular inflammation and pain following ophthalmic surgery (1). -----DOSAGE AND ADMINISTRATION-----DEXTENZA is an ophthalmic insert that is inserted in the lower lacrimal punctum and into the canaliculus.
+A single

------DOSAGE FORMS AND STRENGTHS-----

-Ophthalmic intracanalicular insert containing a 0.4 mg dose of dexamethasone (3).

------CONTRAINDICATIONS-----

-Active ocular infections (4).
+------CONTRAINDICATIONS-------------------Active ocular infections (4).

------WARNINGS AND PRECAUTIONS-----
+------WARNINGS AND PRECAUTIONS-----

-- Intraocular Pressure Increase: Monitor intraocular pressure (5.1). - · Bacterial Infections: Steroids may mask signs of infections and enhance existing infections (5.2). - Viral Infections: Ocular steroids may prolong the course and exacerbate the severity of ocular viral infections (5.3). - Fungal Infections: Consider fungal invasion in any persistent corneal ulceration (5.4). - Delayed Healing: Ocular steroids may slow the rate of ocular healing.
+- Intraocular Pressure Increase: Monitor intraocular pressure (5.1). - Bacterial Infections: Steroids may mask signs of infections and enhance existing infections (5.2). - Viral Infections: Ocular steroids may prolong the course and exacerbate the severity of ocular viral infections (5.3). - Fungal Infections: Consider fungal invasion in any persistent corneal ulceration (5.4). - Delayed Healing: Ocular steroids may slow the rate of ocular healing.
 (5.5).